Pabloandumundu/Tagstoo/README.md

 Usual file management actions by dragging and dropping or pressing buttons; copy, move, delete, rename.
 And undo action button.

-It is possible to export/import tagging data to a file, so data will be available in any computer.
+It is possible to export/import tagging data to a file, so data is available in any computer.

 FEATURES